 The majority (75%) of episodes of bleeding cease spontaneously.
-The remainder require intervention, typically endoscopic (see also the American College of Gastroenterology's practice guidelines on management of adults with acute lower GI bleeding).
+The remainder require intervention, typically endoscopic (see also the American College of Gastroenterology's 2016 practice guidelines on management of patients with acute lower gastrointestinal bleeding).

 Asymptomatic diverticula are usually found incidentally during colonoscopy, capsule endoscopy, barium enema, CT, or MRI.

 For diverticulosis with nonspecific GI symptoms, treatment is aimed at reducing spasm of a segment of colon.
-A high-fiber diet is often recommended and may be supplemented by psyllium seed preparations or bran.
+A high-fiber diet is often recommended and may be supplemented by psyllium seed preparations or bran together with adequate fluid intake.
 However, the role of fiber in the treatment of diverticulosis is limited.
 In general, data are inadequate to confirm beneficial effects of fiber.
+Bulk-forming laxatives should be considered for people with constipation (see also guidelines for diagnosis and management of diverticular disease from the National Institute for Health and Care Excellence).
 Antispasmodics (eg, belladonna) are not of benefit and may cause adverse effects.
 Low-fiber diets are not helpful.
 Surgery is unwarranted for uncomplicated disease except for giant diverticula.

 Diverticular bleeding stops spontaneously in 75% of patients.
 Initial management is as for lower GI bleeding.
 Treatment of diverticular bleeding is often given during the diagnostic procedure.
 Colonoscopic identification of a bleeding site (which can occur up to 20% of the time) allows for endoscopic options to control bleeding, including epinephrine injection, application of endoclips or fibrin sealant, heater probe or bipolar coagulation, and band ligation.